ruby0222/ruby0222/README.md

 - 👋 Hi, I’m @ruby0222
 - 👀 I’m interested in crochet
-- 🌱 I’m currently learning programing
+- 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...